 Meant to help manage chronic and moderate-to-severe pain, opiates are a class of pain relieving drugs, or analgesics, often more powerful than what can be obtained over-the-counter.
-Due to the strength of drugs such as fentanyl, codeine, and morphine, and the high risk of developing a physical and mental dependency, use is typically limited to a short period of time.
+Use is typically limited to a short period of time:

 Opiates and Opioids

 The term “opiates” is often used to mean any drug that can fits within either category.
 The term “opiates” originally referred to natural drugs derived from the opium poppy, but has since expanded to include full and semi-synthetic drugs.
 “Opioids” are the synthetic or semi-synthetic drugs within this class.